Business Types: Everything You Need to Know

 Limited partnerships, unlike general partnerships, cost more and can be more intricate to arrange.
 A small business with little potential for private legal responsibility is not a good candidate for a limited partnership.
-A limited partnership is usually organized by a number of individuals, known as "general partners," who are generally in charge of bringing on the "limited partners."
+A limited partnership is usually organized by several individuals, known as "general partners," who are generally in charge of bringing on the "limited partners."
 The daily operations of the limited partnership are the responsibility of the general partners.

 General partners are chargeable for any money owed, judgments, or liabilities of the limited partnership unless the general partner is an organization or an LLC.
 Also, like an associate in a standard partnership, the general partners in a limited partnership will share the business revenue and report this revenue on their private income taxes.
 Limited partners will not be personally responsible for any of the limited partnership’s liabilities.
 They are not included in most of the daily operations.

 LLCs and Corporations

 Though creating and sustaining an LLC or corporation will most likely be more complicated and expensive than forming a partnership or sole proprietorship, depending on the type of work you do, it may be better for your business.
-The first thing you'll want to do as an LLC or corporation is protect yourself from any private legal responsibility that may come from your small business's dealings.
+The first thing you'll want to do as an LLC or corporation is to protect yourself from any private legal responsibility that may come from your small business's dealings.
 Though LLCs and corporations are similar in several ways, a corporation is actually its own legal and tax entity, which isn’t true of many other business types.

 If you need help defining your business type, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.